Greatest Racing Movies of All Time

 3. Personal Best (1982)

 You may have never heard of "Personal Best."
 That's OK.
 Better late than never.
-It's a movie about 30 years ahead of its time when it came out in 1982.
-We'll give it up for Roger Ebert's four-star review on this one.
+It's a movie about 30 years ahead of its time when it came out in 1982 and starred Mariel Hemingway.

 "This is a very physical movie, one of the healthiest and sweatiest celebrations of physical exertion I can remember," Ebert said.
 "It is filled with the uncertainties, risks, cares, and rewards of real life, and it considers its characters' hearts and minds, and sees their sexuality as an expression of their true feelings for each other."